Medically reviewed by Drugs.com. Last updated on Sep 19, 2023.

 - Female genitals

-- Ambiguous genitals — genitals that are neither clearly male nor clearly female
+- Genitals that are neither clearly male nor clearly female (ambiguous genitals)

 - Underdeveloped male genitals

-Male hypogonadism may delay puberty or cause incomplete or lack of normal development.
-It can cause:
+Male hypogonadism can delay puberty or cause incomplete or lack of normal development.
+It can hamper:

 - Excessive growth of the arms and legs in relation to the trunk of the body